adetokunbo/attoparsec-framer/README.md

 `attoparsec-framer` simplifies use of [Attoparsec] when processing framed protocol bytestreams.

-This repository includes the attoparsec-frame library, a [demo server] and a [demo client].
-To see how it's used, please read the package documentation on [hackage] and then take a look at demos.
+This repository includes the library source code, and a [demo server] and a [demo client].
+To understand how to use it, please read the package documentation on [hackage], then take a look at the demo modules for inspiration.

 [hackage-deps-badge]: <https://img.shields.io/hackage-deps/v/attoparsec-framer.svg>
 [hackage-deps]:       <http://packdeps.haskellers.com/feed?needle=attoparsec-framer>